Retiortuk/Ngopi-Web/README.md

 ![payment](/md-asset/payment_online.png)

 **When User Order And Choose Online Payment**
-<p>When Order Button Pressed Frontend Will Call Midtrans API In Our System <a href ="https://docs.midtrans.com/">Learn More About MidTrans Flow Here For Developer</a>, short story API Is Called From Frontend</p>
+<p>When Order Button Pressed Frontend Will Call Midtrans API In Our System <a href ="https://docs.midtrans.com/">Learn More About MidTrans Flow Here For Developer</a></p>

 <p style="font-style:italic;"><strong>Snippet Code For MidTrans API Being Called :</strong></p>